0x416c616e/spam_filters/spam_to_filter.md

 These are some strings to search for.
 There are two categories in this list: subjects and bodies.
 This is for emails that contain the text.
 That doesn't mean they have to be exact.
 For example, the "ninja" entry could be "SEO ninja".
 A partial match is all it needs.

 Exclude the quotes.
 The quotes are just there because they're strings.
+Please note that these filters are not case-sensitive.

 # Spam email subjects (contains):